 FAQs About Mold

-Environmental Health and Safety (EHS), University Facilities Management (UFM), and University Housing complied the following FAQs, campus support resources, and an archive list of university communications.
+Environmental Health and Safety (EHS), University Facilities Management (UFM), and University Housing complied the following FAQs, campus support resources, and university communications.

 The information and resources are intended to help students and their families make informed decisions about their wellness and living environment.